 Specifies the name(s) of the magazine(s).
 The maximum length of the magazine name is 31 characters.
-All magazines are displayed if the magazine\name parameter is omitted.
-Wildcard characters are allowed in the drive\name, where \ represents a variable-length wildcard, and % represents a single character wildcard.
+All magazines are displayed if the magazine\name parameter is omitted, subject to the /SCHEDULE qualifier.
+Wildcard characters are allowed in the magazine\name, where \ represents a variable-length wildcard, and % represents a single character wildcard.